Efficient Demand Response Location Targeting for Price Spike Mitigation by Exploiting Price-demand Relationship

-Indeed, the nodal electricity price, often referred to as locational marginal price (LMP) in literature, is associated with the dual variables of economic dispatch (ED) problem performed by the operator for market clearing~\cite{kirschen2018fundamentals}.
-The nodal LMPs are usually associated with the distinct operating patterns, such as the binding constraints of transmission or generation.
-And each system operating pattern corresponds to a unique region of nodal demands.
-Therefore, the relationship between the nodal LMPs and the nodal demands is implicitly reflected in the ED problem.
-For instance, for an ED problem with the linear objective, the nodal LMPs remain unchanged when demands lie in some specific region.
-The current literature leverages this property to transform the LMP prediction task to a region classification one for both probabilistic~\cite{ji2016probabilistic} and deterministic~\cite{radovanovic2019holistic} forecasts.
-Yet how to leverage such relationship for finding the optimal DR nodes and DR reductions is still undetermined.
+\textit{Price-demand Relationship Embedded within ED:} The relationship between the nodal LMPs and the nodal demands is implicitly reflected in the ED problem.
+Previous studies \citep{zhou2011short} showed that the nodal LMPs relates to a distinct ED operation pattern, which is associated with a set of binding constraints.
+Such binding constraints remain unchanged, when the demands vary in a \emph{a unique region in demand space}.
+For instance, for an ED problem with the linear objective, the nodal LMPs remain unchanged when demands lie in a particular region with the same set of binding ED constraints.
+Though some of literature leverage the heuristics in such a relationship to transform the LMP prediction task to a region classification for both probabilistic~\citep{ji2016probabilistic} and deterministic~\citep{radovanovic2019holistic} forecasts, how to leverage it for mitigating price spikes is unclear.